Financial & Environmental Benefits of Solar

 There are also the state and local rebates and Solar Renewable Energy Credits (SREC), and total costs can be cut in half.
 You can sell these SREC credits to utility companies, which could generate a return of investment.
 For current information on incentives, including incentive-specific contact information, visit the Database of State Incentives for Renewables and Efficiency website at www.dsireusa.org.

-It is sometimes possible to receive a cash rebate from your state, municipality, utility company, or other organization that wants to promote solar energy.
+It is sometimes possible to receive a cash rebate from the state of Colorado, Denver, the utility company, or other organization that wants to promote solar energy.
 Rebates are generally available for a limited time and end once a certain amount of solar has been installed.
 Rebates can help to further reduce your system costs by 10 to 20 percent.
 Some states or utilities offer performance-based incentives (PBIs), which pay solar energy system owners a per kilowatt-hour credit for the electricity that their systems produce.
 Certain PBI programs require that you install equipment manufactured in your state to qualify.
 Unlike SRECs, PBIs don’t have to be sold through a market, and incentive rates are determined when the system is installed.
 PBIs may replace or exist alongside net metering policies.

 3. Increase Your Home Value